 Cottonwood and willow line stream banks and border alpine meadows.
 Above it all looms the towering Sierra Nevada mountain range jutting into the azure sky.

-When Will Fall Colors Peak in Mammoth Lakes?
+Top Hikes for Fall Colors in Mammoth Lakes

 Fall is locals favorite for hiking, horseback riding, fishing and exploring the local national monuments and parks.

 Late September is when the pack stations in Mammoth Lakes take their horses to warmer patures for teh winter.
 Saddle up for a multi-day horse drive with Reds Meadow Pack Station or Mammoth Lakes Pack Outfit.

 Fall is the perfect time to visit neighboring Yosemite National Park to see the changing-leaves season, not often captured on camera.
 The Entrance to the park is only 45 minutes away and in the fall you'll practically have the park to yourself.
 PLease note: The Tioga Pass road entrance to the park (access from Mammoth Lakes) is open typically through October unless it's an early snow year.
 Please checkroad conditions prior to arrival.